merzlab/QUICK-docs/docs/source/working_libxc_funcs.rst

+.. include:: quick_docs_common.rst

 A List of Available DFT Functionals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Based on our tests, following functionals are successully working in QUICK-22.03 serial, MPI, CUDA and CUDAMPI versions.
+Based on our tests, following functionals are successully working in |QUICK_VERSION| serial, MPI, CUDA and CUDAMPI versions.
 Note that here we are reporting LIBXC keywords that will be specified in QUICK input. `Please use LIBXC functionals page for more information on each keyword. <https://www.tddft.org/programs/libxc/functionals/previous/libxc-4.0.4/>`_.